What We Eat

 In the Espinhaço itself, the kitchen follows the land.

 Steep mountains, patchy soils, and long distances between towns shape what grows, what’s raised, and how food is prepared.
-Meals tend to revolve around starches—potatoes, yams, pasta, farofa, and angu—alongside vegetables like collard greens, okra, taioba, and pumpkin, and a home-raised protein, usually chicken or pork.
+Meals tend to revolve around starches—potatoes, yams, pasta, farofa, and angu—alongside vegetables like collard greens, okra, taioba, and ora-pro-nobis, and usually a home-raised chicken or pork dish.

 It’s simple food, cooked with time and care.